jemish-169/Stocky-Inventory-Management-POS/README.md

 - **Material Design** – Intuitive and consistent UI using Material components.
 - **Animations** – Smooth and meaningful transitions throughout the app.

-## Code Structure

-The app is designed using clean and modular architecture principles:

-- **Modules**
-  - `auth`: Onboarding and authentication.
-  - `inventory`: Product listing and management.
-  - `sales`: Billing, customer handling, PDF generation.
-  - `account`: Analytics and insights.
-  - `transactions`: Full transaction history.
-  - `settings`: To select in app language and app theme.

 ## Screenshots

 <table>